qaseemme064/Final-Project/README.md

 Active Heart Rate dataset had multiple entries per day per participant.
 Since project is using a minimum timeframe of a day, created a view in database to display average active heart rates per day per participant.

-### **Machine Learning**:
+## **Machine Learning**:

+## **Arima Vs Prophet Vs LGBMRegressor**
 We use time series analysis in machine learning.
-The rationale is in the hope off helping health care professionals understand the underlying causes of trends or patterns over the time period.
+The rationale is in the hope of helping health care professionals understand the underlying causes of trends or patterns over the time period.
 To this end, we investigated the following models:

 ARIMA